-Capital Admininistration and Operations Projects FY26
+Capital Admininistration and FY26

 Department Project Name Amount

-IS IS Equipment \$744,000
+IS IS Equipment \$ 744,000.00

-Total \$744,000
+Total \$ 744,000.00

-Operations Administration Non-Revenue Vehicles \$346,000
+Operations Administration Non-Revenue Vehicles \$ 346,000.00

-Total \$346,000
+Total \$ 346,000.00

-Maintenance of Way Fabric Building for Scrubber storage/ garage \$30,000
+Maintenance of Way Fabric Building for Scrubber storage/ garage \$ 30,000.00

-Backup Generator at Roblar \$50,000
+Backup Generator at Roblar \$ 50,000.00

-Total \$80,000
+Total \$ 80,000.00

-Vehicle Maintenance Energy Cushion Device Crash System \$150,000
+Vehicle Maintenance Energy Cushion Device Crash System \$ 150,000.00

-DMU Fiberglass Molds \$157,151

-RailQuip Car Mover \$100,000
+RailQuip Car Mover \$ 100,000.00

-Calipri Digital Wheel Measurement Gauge \$75,000
+Calipri Digital Wheel Measurement Gauge \$ 75,000.00

-Total \$482,151
+Total \$ 325,000.00

-Total Projects/ Capital \$1,652,151
+Total Projects/ Capital \$ 1,495,000

 The Fiscal Year 2026 Budget funds capital projects required for the Administration and Operations Divisions.
 The Information Systems Department has many pieces of equipment that are capital items and require replacement on a regular schedule.
 These IS projects include servers, firewalls, routers, switches, concentrators, and routers.
 The non-revenue vehicle program at SMART schedules vehicles for replacement based on their useful life calculations.
 There are three trucks and a hyrail boom truck included as part of the Operations budget.
 A fabric building to provide storage for the scrubber and act as a small garage and a backup generator at the Roblar facility will be utilized by SMART's Maintenance of Way Division.
 SMART's DMUs are due for an overhaul to the energy cushion device crash system based on the manufacturer's guidance.
-The DMU Fiberglass Molds shifted into the 2026 budget due to lead times and shipping requirements and will allow SMART to own molds of the front end of the DMUs, to be used if needed in the future.
 The RailQuip car mover will be utilized in the SMART Rail Operations Center yard to allow the DMUs to be able to be moved for maintenance purposes.